AlphaBake-TRI3D/AlphaBake-Tryon-API-Testing/README.md

    pip install -r requirements.txt
    ```

-4. Create a `.env` file with your API key:
+4. Create a `.env` file with your API key, get the API_KEY by signing up to [app.alphabake.io](https://app.alphabake.io)
    ```
    API_KEY=your_api_key_here
    ```